AVJdataminer/Formats/Installing PostgreSQL on VScode.md

+# Connect VS Code to PostgreSQL
-Vscode is very pwoerful IDE used by Windows and Mac lovers alike.
+Visual Studio Code is very pwoerful IDE used by Windows and Mac lovers alike.
 These instructions were created for Mac users.
 Steps:
-1. Install the PostgreSQL add on in VSCode.
+1. Install the PostgreSQL extension in VS Code.
-2. Connect to the server
+2. Connect to the Server
-3. Write a query and get some data
+3. Write a query

 ## 1. Installing PostgreSQL
 Open VScode open the Extensions in the left panel and search for PostgreSQL.
 Select the one authored by Microsoft, click the green install button.